waweiwoowu/hanabi-iamjeff/2-player/Selfish_Conventions.md

 ### Case B3: None of the cards is on chop and none of the cards is one-away-from-chop
 * Interpretation: ***Selfish Focus Inversion***
-* Explanation: It follows the current convention *Selfish Focus Inversion*.
+* Explanation: It's way too early to give this clue, then it should be treated as a *Selfish Focus Inversion*.

 <br/>